You may also like

-If you have dried seaweed at home and are wondering how to make purple sea moss gel, this guide walks you through it.
+If you have dried seaweed at home, this guide walks through the steps for preparing a smooth gel, from rinsing to storing.
 We cover everything from rinsing to storing so you get a smooth gel every time.

 What You Need Before You Start